- Annual Reports

 Connecticut Library Homepages – If you’re looking for a gateway to homepages of libraries throughout the state, this web site is the place to be.
 It’s the result of an effort by the Connecticut Library Network (CLN), a project administered by the Connecticut State Library.
 Here you’ll find links to homepages for public libraries, college and university libraries, K-12 school libraries, and corporate and special libraries as well.

 DiMenna-Nyselius Library at Fairfield University - While this site is designed for the students at Fairfield University, anyone can search the library’s catalog on the World Wide Web.
 This will come in handy when searching for material that is more academic in nature.
-Fairfield residents are allowed to check out a limited number of items from the DiMenna-Nyselius Library.
+Fairfield residents are allowed to check out a limited number of items (both books and media – DVDs, CDs) from the DiMenna-Nyselius Library.

 Pequot Library – Visit Pequot Library online, “an independent library for use by all.”
 Search the library’s catalog, or learn about their famous Summer Book Sale.
 You’ll also find information on library hours, upcoming events, Pequot Library’s history, and much, much more.